Version dated 15 November 2020

 13.4 In the case of small group Tutorials, if some but not all of the End Users attend a scheduled Tutorial, the cost of the full Tutorial will be charged to the Customer.
 We may, at our absolute discretion, allow you to substitute an End User in a Tutorial at no additional charge upon advance notification to us.

-13.5 You may cancel your booking for a block of Tutorials at any time within 14 calendar days of sending us your booking request except that we will NOT accept any cancellations less than 10 days before a block of Tutorials is to commence.
-We will not make any refunds of Fees if you cancel 15 or more calendar days after booking a Tutorial Block, or if the first Tutorial Session falls within 10 days of the date you cancel.
-Please notify us by email at firstname.lastname@example.org if you wish to cancel your order.
+13.5 You may cancel your order for a block of Tutorials at any time within 14 calendar days of placing your order.
+We will not make any refunds of Fees if you cancel 15 or more calendar days after placing your order.
+Please notify us by email at email@example.com if you wish to cancel your order.

 13.6 Pearson and its licensors own all copyright and all other intellectual property rights in all materials provided in connection with a Tutorial.
 You agree that you and your End Users shall not reproduce, sell, hire or copy such materials (in whole or in part) and shall not use such materials except for the purposes of post-Tutorial reference.

 14.1 We are continually seeking to improve the Services.
 We reserve the right, at our discretion, to make changes to any part of the Services, provided that the changes do not materially reduce the content or functionality of the relevant part of the Services.
 If we make any changes that in our view materially reduce the content or functionality of the relevant Services, we will notify you and give you a right to terminate.

 14.2 If we replace the Services with a different service/product during the term of your subscription, we will give you at least 30 days' calendar notice and allow you to terminate this Agreement.
 If you do not terminate, we may choose to migrate you to the new replacement service for the remainder of your term without additional charge.